bhairavmehta95/ros-examples/README.md

 ## Image Publisher:
 To subscribe to the image publisher, subscribe to the ```vislam/image``` topic.
 Currently, the image is outputted at approximately ~17Hz, but I will be working on trying to speed that up with some optimizations.

+The ```barebones``` branch of this repository is a stripped down camera driver.
+The open source [camera driver](https://github.com/PX4/snap_cam) does not include the autoexposure adjustments, found only in the closed source machine vision library.

 # Snapdragon Flight VISLAM-ROS Sample Code

 This repo provides the sample code and instructions to run Visual-Inertial Simultaneous Localization And Mapping (VISLAM) as a ROS node on the [Qualcomm Snapdragon Platform](https://developer.qualcomm.com/hardware/snapdragon-flight)<sup>TM</sup>.